ResponsiveImagesCG/newsletters/RICG-newsletter-2014-08-08.md

 More of this sort of CMS integration, please!

 Finally, [TAG](http://www.w3.org/2001/tag/)-alum and [#respimg](http://ircbot.responsiveimages.org/) lurker [Robin Berjon](http://berjon.com) published [a short article proposing a way forward for the HTML specification after HTML5](http://darobin.github.io/after5/).
 A biased TL;DR – make it work more like the RICG.
-Make developer-driven, feature-focused partial spec work not just easy, but the norm.
+Make developer-driven, feature-focused, partial spec work not just easy, but the norm.
 Decentralize the specs and lower the barriers to entry.
 Sounds good to me!

 See you in a couple of weeks!

 —eric